Addressing the Sanitation Crisis - New Toilet System Fosters Behaviour Change in India

 6.4% of the GDP of India – US$53 billion – is lost annually due to death and diseases borne of bad sanitation.
 These are figures that can’t be ignored.
 That’s why the government of India launched the Swachh Bharat (Clean India) Mission in 2014.
-Its aim is to have the entire country of India Open Defecation free by 2019.
-This not only requires a massive 110 million individual toilets to be constructed, but also the disposal of liquid and solid waste in a safe and sustainable manner.
-Furthermore, it involves convincing people to actually use these new toilets.
+It aims to have the entire country of India Open Defecation Free by 2019.
+This not only requires a massive 110 million individual toilets to be constructed but also the disposal of liquid and solid waste safely and sustainably.
+Furthermore, it involves convincing people to use these new toilets.
 It is no small task and not something that can be undertaken unaided.
-However, through the forming of strategic partnerships the government of India is ensuring its success.
+However, through the forming of strategic partnerships, the government of India is ensuring its success.

 The Aga Khan Rural Support Programme’s Indian branch is a key partner in realising these sanitation goals.
 First off, it is assisting in the construction of efficient, sustainable twin-pit toilet systems whilst simultaneously embarking on a massive behavioural change communication campaign with local villagers.
 Lack of awareness around the link between sanitation and health issues, combined with cultural beliefs around the proximity of toilets to cooking areas, has resulted in many people preferring to defecate in the open.
 Leading by example, Dharmendr Piplode, a supervisor at Aga Khans Rural Support Programme, had to first build his toilet close to his house and demonstrate its benefits, before the villagers of Buliya Khedi in Madhya Pradesh accepted the idea.
 Now people are embracing the notion of a safe, clean, nearby toilet with open arms and are queueing to have their toilets constructed by the newly trained local masons.